IBM-Bluemix-Docs/java/microprofile-json-basics.md

 ```
 {: codeblock}

 Everything is strongly typed with JSON-B. If you get a field name wrong, for example, you would see a compile failure since there wouldn't be such a method.
-Creating POJOs can be tedious, but most IDE's support generating getters and setters once the fields are defined, which helps.
+Creating POJOs can be tedious, but most IDE's support generating getters and setters after the fields are defined, which helps.

 Avoid over-exposure of internal details.
 Several annotations can help you control how your objects are converted to and from JSON: `@JsonbTransient` identifies fields that are not to be converted at all, and `@JsonbNillable` specifies how null values are to be handled. `@JsonbAdapter` implementations can further customize how data is serialized and deserialized for added isolation between the wire format and the internal implementation.
 {: tip}